 To determine if a student qualifies for aid, the Financial Aid Officer looks at need.
-Need is defined as the difference between the cost of attending the college and the total family contribution (parent contribution and/or student's contribution).
+Need is defined as the difference between the cost of attending (COA) the college and the total estimated family contribution (EFC) as calculated by FAFSA.

 Detailed information about the Financial Aid application process can be found on our "How to Apply for Financial Aid" section of this website.

-Application priority date for spring is November 15, summer is March 15 and for fall is April 15.
+Application priority dates are March 15 for summer, April 15 for fall, and November 15 for spring.
 Applications received by the priority date will receive primary consideration for the upcoming academic year.

 Those received after the priority date will receive consideration only as funds are available.
-This application is valid for the 2018-2019 academic year only.
 Students must apply annually for financial aid.
-If you have questions, please call (540) 674-3615, or toll-free 855-874-6689, email firstname.lastname@example.org, or you may write to the NRCC Office of Financial Aid, 5251 College Drive, Dublin, VA 24084.
+If you have questions, please call (540) 674-3615, email firstname.lastname@example.org, or you may write to the NRCC Office of Financial Aid, 5251 College Drive, Dublin, VA 24084.